- Print

 On the Environments tab, the checkboxes in the Access Rights column specify which environments the user has access to.

-These permissions grant the user:
+Administrative rights grant the user:

-The ability to delete jobs through the Web Client.
+The ability to delete jobs.

 Note

-Delete: The user can delete jobs through the Web Client.
+Delete: The user can delete jobs.

 Printer Service